 Consider Affordability: Don’t take crazy loans that you know you won’t be able to afford in the future.
 Getting a loan that you will not be able to realistically pay back is a set up for failure and you could end up either getting sued for not being able to pay back or forced to declare bankruptcy in some scenarios.
-Other than that, it could also make your financial history look bad and will affect your acceptance into attractive financial packages/services (gift cards, loans, etc.) Affordability is very important, but also negotiate a realistic payment plan that you are confident that can follow.
+Other than that, it could also make your financial history look bad and will affect your acceptance into attractive financial packages/services (financing, loans, etc.) Affordability is very important, but also negotiate a realistic payment plan that you are confident that you can follow.

 Choose Long-Term Loans: Negotiate for a long term loan because it will give you time to pay it in small installments.
 If you think you have the ability to pay it sooner, then you may negotiate a more short-payment plan.
 Make sure to opt for a loan that doesn’t have a pre-payment penalty.
 You can avoid high interest rates if you repay the loan quickly with no penalty fees.

 Pay Back and Don’t Slack: Most importantly, stick to the payment plan that you made with your lender.
 If you have trouble sticking to it, then tell the lender that you are having a hard time keeping up with the expenses of the loan in order to try to renegotiate the repayment plan terms.
 In the end, lenders want their money and are open to discussing a suitable arrangement with all of their clients.